aloshTM/Skylight/README.md

 # Info
-A Discord bot which attempts to make the moderating experience as smooth as possible. <br>
+A free, open source Discord bot that makes the moderation job much easier.

 ### Includes:
 TODO when you actually make some features